-- 6.19 The term Biodiversity Accounting in this guidance document is made in reference to the UK Biodiversity Net Gain Metric approach.
+- 6.21.
+The term Biodiversity Accounting in this guidance document is made in reference to the UK Biodiversity Net Gain Metric approach.
 This is also known as Biodiversity Offsetting.
 Government (Defra) through Natural England is developing a biodiversity net gain metric to be used within the planning system to measure biodiversity impacts of a development.
 At present any requirements for percentage figures for net gain will be set by negotiation with the Local Planning Authority and in accordance to Plan:MK policies, NPPF and other material considerations.
 The draft Environment Bill is setting the biodiversity objective to a minimum of 10% increase over the predevelopment condition and this likely will become compulsory.
-The 10% biodiversity net gain requirements are currently expected to come into effect during a two-year transition period which begins when the Environment Bill receives Royal Assent. - 6.20 Developments should enhance, restore or add to biodiversity.
-Development can incorporate a range of ecological enhancements from bird nesting and bat roosting opportunities, to sustainable urban drainage systems and green roofs through to providing major new areas of biodiversity habitat alongside development.
-The type of ecological enhancements and measures introduced must be guided by Buckinghamshire and Milton Keynes Biodiversity Action Plan and the Biodiversity Opportunity Map.
-All development must clearly distinguish between the new nature conservation benefits offered and any existing features retained or compensated for. - 6.21 The council requires all development proposals of 5 or more dwellings or non-residential floorspace in excess of 1,000m2 losses/gains to the biodiversity value occurring to a site through development to be measured (Policy NE3).
-Where habitat is to be lost its value must first be calculated to ensure any compensatory habitat creation is of greater value.
+The 10% biodiversity net gain requirements are currently expected to come into effect during a two-year transition period which begins when the Environment Bill receives Royal Assent. - 6.22.
+From the initial concept through to the detailed design and assessment of a development scheme is an iterative process.
+The identification of biodiversity constraints and opportunities and an assessment of likely ecological impacts should be considered throughout the process and evidenced in an Ecological Constraints and Opportunities Plan (ECOP).

+- 6.23.
+All professionals working in planning and development should collaborate in order to achieve the best practical and sustainable options for integrating biodiversity into the overall scheme design.
+In particular, because of their complimentary knowledge and skills, collaborative input from ecologists and landscape architects should be sought from the start of a project wherever possible, to: - A) highlight opportunities and constraints; - B) allow effective integration of these aspects into the design proposals to provide multiple benefits and to avoid potential design conflicts at a later stage; - C) meet the requirements of policies that demand an interdisciplinary approach (e.g. landscape, biodiversity and green infrastructure strategies); and - D) identify and advise on the need to obtain any other environmental consents that might also be required in addition to planning permission especially where these may be sought in advance of, or in parallel with, the planning application process. - 6.24.
+The council requires all development proposals of 5 or more dwellings or non-residential floorspace in excess of 1,000m losses/gains to the biodiversity value occurring to a site through development to be measured (Policy NE3).
+Where habitat is to be lost its value must first be calculated to ensure any compensatory habitat creation is of greater value. - 6.25.
 Delivering biodiversity compensation in a measurable way is essential to demonstrating that a net-gain to biodiversity value is likely to be achieved by a development.
 Where measurable compensation is delivered beyond the boundaries (red and blue lines) of an application it is termed 'biodiversity offsetting' see stage 4.
 Before compensation or biodiversity offsetting can occur the value of the habitat to be lost must be calculated.
-Calculating biodiversity units comprises of

-6 distinct steps:

-- Step 1 Apply 'avoid, mitigate, compensate' hierarchy to understand the residual biodiversity loss. - Step 2 Map the habitat type(s) impacted by your development - Step 3 Assess the baseline condition of each habitat - Step 4 Combine the habitat type and condition weighting to calculate an overall number of biodiversity units. - Step 5 Work out if you have particular requirements for the type of offset you will need to provide - Step 6 Decide how you want to provide compensation - 6.22 Where, development would result in significant harm to a protected/priority species/habitat appropriate planning conditions or obligations will be required to adequately mitigate and/or compensate for the harm.
+Calculating biodiversity units comprises of 6 distinct steps: - Step 1 Map the habitat type(s) impacted by your development. - Step 2 Assess the baseline condition of each habitat - Step 3 Apply 'avoid, mitigate, compensate' hierarchy to understand the residual biodiversity loss through the ECOP process - Step 4 Combine the habitat type and condition weighting to calculate an overall number of biodiversity units. - Step 5 Work out if you have particular requirements for the type of offset you will need to provide - Step 6 Decide how you want to provide compensation - 6.26.
+Where, development would result in significant harm to a protected/priority species/habitat appropriate planning conditions or obligations will be required to adequately mitigate and/or compensate for the harm.